dotnet-architecture/eBooks/.github/ISSUE_TEMPLATE/architecture-guidance-feedback.md

 ---
 name: Architecture Guidance Feedback
-about: Submit your feedback for the books in Preview.
+about: Submit your feedback for the e-books.
 title: "[Book Feedback]"
 labels: "feedback \U0001F50A"
 assignees: ''